Transcat, Inc. (NASDAQ:TRNS) Expected to Post Quarterly Sales of $42.44 Million

-Equities research analysts expect Transcat, Inc. (NASDAQ:TRNS) to post $42.44 million in sales for the current quarter, Zacks reports.
-Two analysts have provided estimates for Transcat’s earnings.
-The highest sales estimate is $42.58 million and the lowest is $42.30 million.
-Transcat posted sales of $43.18 million in the same quarter last year, which would indicate a negative year-over-year growth rate of 1.7%.
-The company is expected to report its next quarterly earnings results on Tuesday, February 2nd.
+Brokerages predict that Transcat, Inc. (NASDAQ:TRNS) will announce sales of $42.44 million for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for Transcat’s earnings, with estimates ranging from $42.30 million to $42.58 million.
+Transcat reported sales of $43.18 million in the same quarter last year, which would suggest a negative year over year growth rate of 1.7%.
+The business is scheduled to issue its next earnings results on Tuesday, February 2nd.

 According to Zacks, analysts expect that Transcat will report full-year sales of $168.90 million for the current financial year, with estimates ranging from $168.69 million to $169.10 million.
-For the next financial year, analysts anticipate that the company will post sales of $183.10 million, with estimates ranging from $182.89 million to $183.30 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Transcat.
+For the next fiscal year, analysts expect that the company will post sales of $183.10 million, with estimates ranging from $182.89 million to $183.30 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Transcat.

-Transcat (NASDAQ:TRNS) last issued its quarterly earnings data on Tuesday, October 27th.
-The scientific and technical instruments company reported $0.27 EPS for the quarter, beating the consensus estimate of $0.17 by $0.10.
-Transcat had a return on equity of 10.91% and a net margin of 4.21%.
-The firm had revenue of $41.61 million during the quarter, compared to analyst estimates of $40.25 million.
+Transcat (NASDAQ:TRNS) last announced its earnings results on Tuesday, October 27th.
+The scientific and technical instruments company reported $0.27 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.10.
+The company had revenue of $41.61 million during the quarter, compared to the consensus estimate of $40.25 million.
+Transcat had a net margin of 4.21% and a return on equity of 10.91%.

-TRNS has been the subject of a number of research analyst reports.
-B. Riley initiated coverage on Transcat in a research note on Thursday, September 17th.
-They issued a “buy” rating and a $36.00 target price for the company.
-Zacks Investment Research lowered Transcat from a “buy” rating to a “hold” rating in a research note on Tuesday, December 29th.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+A number of research analysts have issued reports on the stock.
+B. Riley assumed coverage on shares of Transcat in a report on Thursday, September 17th.
+They issued a “buy” rating and a $36.00 price target for the company.
+Zacks Investment Research cut shares of Transcat from a “buy” rating to a “hold” rating in a report on Tuesday, December 29th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
 Transcat currently has a consensus rating of “Buy” and a consensus target price of $38.25.

-In related news, Director Charles P. Hadeed sold 9,016 shares of Transcat stock in a transaction dated Tuesday, November 10th.
-The stock was sold at an average price of $31.51, for a total value of $284,094.16.
-Also, CEO Lee D. Rudow sold 2,000 shares of Transcat stock in a transaction dated Tuesday, December 15th.
-The stock was sold at an average price of $35.74, for a total value of $71,480.00.
-Following the completion of the sale, the chief executive officer now owns 169,187 shares in the company, valued at $6,046,743.38.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 16,031 shares of company stock worth $522,047 over the last 90 days.
-Insiders own 7.90% of the company’s stock.
+In related news, CEO Lee D. Rudow sold 2,000 shares of the firm’s stock in a transaction on Wednesday, January 6th.
+The shares were sold at an average price of $35.41, for a total transaction of $70,820.00.
+Following the completion of the transaction, the chief executive officer now owns 165,187 shares of the company’s stock, valued at $5,849,271.67.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Charles P. Hadeed sold 9,016 shares of the firm’s stock in a transaction on Tuesday, November 10th.
+The stock was sold at an average price of $31.51, for a total transaction of $284,094.16.
+In the last ninety days, insiders sold 20,031 shares of company stock valued at $662,867.
+Corporate insiders own 7.90% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the stock.
-Wasatch Advisors Inc. boosted its holdings in Transcat by 9.6% in the 3rd quarter.
-Wasatch Advisors Inc. now owns 547,814 shares of the scientific and technical instruments company’s stock worth $16,051,000 after buying an additional 47,840 shares during the last quarter.
-Royce & Associates LP lifted its stake in Transcat by 86.4% in the 3rd quarter.
-Royce & Associates LP now owns 315,651 shares of the scientific and technical instruments company’s stock worth $9,249,000 after purchasing an additional 146,296 shares in the last quarter.
-ArrowMark Colorado Holdings LLC lifted its stake in Transcat by 26.3% in the 3rd quarter.
-ArrowMark Colorado Holdings LLC now owns 275,691 shares of the scientific and technical instruments company’s stock worth $8,078,000 after purchasing an additional 57,415 shares in the last quarter.
-Essex Investment Management Co.
-LLC lifted its stake in Transcat by 3.4% in the 3rd quarter.
-Essex Investment Management Co.
-LLC now owns 47,858 shares of the scientific and technical instruments company’s stock worth $1,402,000 after purchasing an additional 1,567 shares in the last quarter.
-Finally, Conestoga Capital Advisors LLC lifted its stake in Transcat by 25.3% in the 3rd quarter.
-Conestoga Capital Advisors LLC now owns 46,750 shares of the scientific and technical instruments company’s stock worth $1,370,000 after purchasing an additional 9,450 shares in the last quarter.
-Institutional investors own 70.63% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+Royce & Associates LP grew its position in Transcat by 86.4% during the third quarter.
+Royce & Associates LP now owns 315,651 shares of the scientific and technical instruments company’s stock valued at $9,249,000 after buying an additional 146,296 shares during the period.
+ArrowMark Colorado Holdings LLC grew its position in Transcat by 45.0% during the second quarter.
+ArrowMark Colorado Holdings LLC now owns 218,276 shares of the scientific and technical instruments company’s stock valued at $5,645,000 after buying an additional 67,781 shares during the period.
+Wasatch Advisors Inc. grew its position in Transcat by 9.6% during the third quarter.
+Wasatch Advisors Inc. now owns 547,814 shares of the scientific and technical instruments company’s stock valued at $16,051,000 after buying an additional 47,840 shares during the period.
+Roubaix Capital LLC acquired a new stake in Transcat during the third quarter valued at $872,000.
+Finally, Martin & Co.
+Inc. TN acquired a new stake in Transcat during the second quarter valued at $637,000.
+70.63% of the stock is owned by hedge funds and other institutional investors.

 About Transcat